SIakovlev/CarND_Term1_P2/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 * Optimiser type: [Adam Optimiser]() - in [CS231n](http://cs231n.github.io/neural-networks-3/) Adam is suggested as a default algorithm to use for majority of applications.
 In the original [paper](https://arxiv.org/abs/1412.6980) it shows the best performance for MNIST dataset.
 * Batch size: 128 - I left default value as it worked good for me.
-Number of epochs: 100 - after about 100 epochs I didn't see any noticeable improvements.
+Number of epochs: 150 - after about 150 epochs I didn't see any noticeable improvements.

-* Data augmentation is done at each epoch.
-The function `set_augment(X)` randomly chooses the method for image augmentation.
-Therefore, each augmentation is random, which allows to avoid overfitting and keep the augmented part of training dataset constantly changing.
-As result, it forces a neural network to generalise.
-The disadvantage of this method is that for large datasets it might be very demanding to memory.
-The augmentation scheme is the following:
+* For data augmentation I prepared 3 augmented datasets with the same distributions as the original one and 1 balanced dataset.
+During the training, at the start of each epoch we choose one dataset arbitrary.
+The functions `set_augment(X)` and `set_augment_balanced(X)` choose the method for image augmentation randomly as well.
+Therefore, since the augmented datasets are different, by randomly choosing them at the start of each epoch we avoid overfitting and keep the augmented part of training dataset constantly changing.
+The idea of blending nonbalanced dataset with a balanced one is borrowed from [here](https://navoshta.com/traffic-signs-classification/) and slightly simplified.
+As result, the described procedure forces a neural network to generalise.
-    * 0 - 30 epochs: training dataset is changing
-    * 30 - 60 epochs: training dataset is changing
-    * 60 - 100 epochs: training dataset is constant

 * Learning rate.
 The learning rate is reduced with the number of epochs:
-    * 0 - 30 epochs: 0.001
+    * 0 - 80 epochs: 0.001
-    * 30 - 60 epochs: 0.0001
+    * 80 - 120 epochs: 0.0001
-    * 60 - 100 epochs: 0.00001
+    * 120 - 150 epochs: 0.00001

   The idea behind it is to switch to a lower learning rate when training process achieves plateau.
 By doing so it helps with improving training accuracy.
-The `Traffic_Sign_Classifier.ipynb` file contains training information at each epoch and it is noticeable that after lowering training rate, the accuracy on training set grows monotonically.
+The `Traffic_Sign_Classifier.ipynb` file contains training information at each epoch and it is noticeable that after lowering training rate, the accuracy on training set grows.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* **training set** accuracy of 100%
+* **training set** accuracy of 99.9%
-* validation set accuracy of 98.5%
+* **validation set** accuracy of 98.8%
-* test set accuracy of 98.6%
+* **test set** accuracy of 97.8%
-* Time: it took about one hour to get these results on g2.2xlarge machine.
+* Time: it took less than one hour to get these results on g2.2xlarge machine.

 The architecture design choice: